‘You don’t have a prayer’

 “I wanted to bring out the elements of a minority group – the deaf and hard of hearing – and showcase them as heroes.
 In addition, I wanted to tell a horror story with real proven metaphysical elements, not another horror-slasher film,” adds co-director Monière.

-Soul to Keep will be released across all digital rental and download platforms such as DVD and Blu-ray and On-Demand on April 2, 2019.
+Soul to Keep was released across all digital rental and download platforms such as DVD and Blu-ray and On-Demand on April 2, 2019.
+Buy: Amazon.com

 A death in the family, an inherited house in the woods, a locked basement containing a secret room.
 We’ve all seen this before.
 Add a diverse group of college kids looking to party and you have the starting point of the first feature from directors David Allensworth and Moniere, Soul to Keep.
 And of more other films than I can count.